 - Integrates well with other Microsoft tools.

-- Secure communications.
+- Secure communication.

 - Create personalized learning options.